 What Is Tooth Decay?

-To put in simple words, Tooth decay, is the breakdown of teeth because of acids made by bacteria.
+To put it in simple words, Tooth decay is the breakdown of teeth because of acids made by bacteria.
 In particular, the bacteria there on our teeth consume the sugar from the food we eat.
 It subsequently, creates acid.
 As soon as this acid hits our teeth, it starts decaying.

 How Tooth Damage Occurs?

-Prevention of enamel loss is exceedingly essential for the long term health of your teeth.
+Prevention of enamel loss is exceedingly essential for the long-term health of your teeth.
 Dentists say each acid attack lasts for around 20 minutes.
-To put in simple words, every time you take a sip of the sweet drink or chew a candy the acid damage begins.
+To put it in simple words, every time you take a sip of a sweet drink or chew a candy the acid damage begins.

 What Are the Symptoms of Tooth Decay?

 - Toothache: You may feel an incessant pain keeping you awake all night; otherwise infrequent sharp pain without an evident reason.

 - Tooth Sensitivity: you may sense pain or tenderness while you eat or drink something hot, cold, or sweet